awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains.md

 https://api.example.com/myservice
 ```

- If you don't set any base mapping under a custom domain name, the resulting API's base URL is the same as the custom domain \(for example, `https://api.example.com`\)\.
-In this case, the custom domain name can't support more than one API\.

 **Note**
 A Regional custom domain can be associated with REST APIs and HTTP APIs\.
 You can use [API Gateway Version 2 APIs](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/operations.html) to create and manage Regional custom domain names for REST APIs\.
 Custom domain names are not supported for [private APIs](apigateway-private-apis.md)\.